ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 The `apiURL` field is optional and defaults to `https://api.ionos.com/cloudapi/v6` if no value was provided.

 The `caBundle` field is optional.
 It can be used to provide a custom PEM-encoded CA bundle used to validate the IONOS Cloud API TLS certificate.
-If unset the system's root CA set is used, in case of our provided Dockerfile that is Debian 12's `ca-certificates` package.
+If unset, the system's root CA set is used.
+In case of our provided Dockerfile that would be Debian 12's `ca-certificates` package.

 ### Create a workload cluster